Definition

 Helping developers avoid using unacceptably vulnerable software components as early as possible – a shift left strategy – helps speed your apps safely out the door.
 Helping assure that no build is ever created using open source packages with known vulnerabilities saves substantial remediation costs in advance.

 A Software Composition Analysis (SCA) tool can inform developers when any of their code’s dependencies – as well as the transitive dependencies those components rely on – open the app to known security threats.
 But that vigilance doesn’t stop with your own code.
-You also must be able to reveal vulnerable components that lurk in any third-party resources – such as base images from a public resource like Docker Hub.
+You also must be able to reveal vulnerable components that lurk in any third-party resources – such as base images from a public resource like Docker Hub, where following responsible usage practices is key to reducing risk.

 Most cloud native development relies on containerization – even some serverless compute engines, such as AWS Fargate and Google Cloud Run, work with containers.
 That means you’ll need to be able to create and manage your own private registries for Docker and OCI-compliant images that you can control access to.
 When those registries are part of a universal binary repository manager, it’s easy to build immutable images that pass through the stages of your development pipeline toward production release.